elastic/kibana/x-pack/plugins/fleet/dev_docs/local_setup/enrolling_agents.md

 ## Using Multipass VMs

-[Multipass](https://multipass.run/) is lightweight virtualization tool for running Ubuntu VMs.
-Follow instructions at https://multipass.run/install or to install Multipass on your local machine.
+[Multipass](https://multipass.run/) is a lightweight virtualization tool for running Ubuntu VMs.
+Follow the instructions at https://multipass.run/install to install Multipass on your local machine.

 Advantages of running Elastic Agents on a VM include:
 - More realistic setup.